 Description

+Measurement Specification is a «Block» that specifies a technical measure, constraints, and measurement activities used to provide insight into the progress made in the definition and development of the technical solution, risks and issues.

 The «MeasurementSpecification» is an abstract stereotype that is the base for defining specific measurement specifications.
 This is an extension of «Block» to allow the full capability of a «Block» to be used in the specification of a measurement.

 A MeasurementSpecification are intended to be Validated by a ValidationActivity.